 The complex assessment and care of patients in the hospital setting will require advanced practice nurses to obtain the specialized skills necessary to provide quality care for patients in these acute care settings.
 This course is designed to prepare students to provide care for acutely ill and critically ill patients.
 Students in this course will be introduced to the role of the advanced practice nurse, while gaining confidence in caring for acutely ill patients.
 Through course assignments and clinical practice in the acute care setting they will plan, implement, and evaluate care for critically ill patients.
 Students will also increase their knowledge of pharmacologic management of hospitalized patients, while applying knowledge gained through previous coursework.

-Students in this course will advance their clinical competence in the care of patients in acute care settings by building on knowledge and skills gained in the NURS 6550.
-Through clinical practice, students will build confidence as they begin the transition from student to advanced practice nurse.
-Classroom activities and case studies will enable students to explore the complex healthcare system including multiple governmental, social and personal resources available to acutely ill adults across the age continuum.
-Clinical experiences in hospital settings will provide students with the continued opportunity to develop, implement, and evaluate management plans for adults and older adults with complex acute, critical, and chronic illness.
+Students in this course advance their clinical competence in the care of patients in acute care settings by building on knowledge and skills gained in NURS 6550.
+Through clinical practice, students build confidence as they begin the transition from student to advanced practice nurse.
+Classroom activities and case studies enable students to explore the complex healthcare system, including multiple governmental, social, and personal resources available to acutely ill adults across the age continuum.
+Clinical experiences in hospital settings provide students with the continued opportunity to develop, implement, and evaluate management plans for adults and older adults with complex acute, critical, and chronic illness.
 The application of knowledge in the management of patients and the collaboration between the advanced practice nurse and the patient, family, and interprofessional healthcare team are emphasized.

 The MSN nurse practitioner specializations are designed to prepare graduates with an active registered nurse (RN) license to practice as nurse practitioners.
 However, each state Board of Nursing has its own academic and certification requirements and issues its own credential for an RN to be permitted to practice as a nurse practitioner in that state.
 Because no graduate program can guarantee that graduates will be permitted to practice as a nurse practitioner upon graduation, we encourage students to consult the appropriate Board of Nursing or state agency in the state in which he or she wishes to practice to determine specific requirements.
 Walden enrollment advisors can provide guidance relating to the state-by-state requirements for practice as a nurse practitioner; however, it remains the individual’s responsibility to understand, evaluate, and comply with all requirements relating to the practice as a nurse practitioner in the state in which he or she intends to practice as requirements vary widely.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure, authorization, endorsement, or other state credential.
 For more information about the requirements to practice as a nurse practitioner, students should contact the appropriate Board of Nursing or state agency.